 Please visit University of Utah’s tuition rate schedule for more information about tuition and to calculate tuition rates by program.

 The MAT-FA will prepare relevant 21st Century professional teaching artists, arts education scholars, interdisciplinary experts, curriculum designers, directors, regional and national arts education advocates and leaders.
 For licensed educators, a Master of Arts in Teaching - Fine Arts degree would fulfill reclassification requirements providing them a salary increase.

 Applicants for admission to the Fine Arts, MAT will be recommended by the Arts Education Committee and approved by the Graduate School at the University of Utah.
 Application deadline is February 1.
 We expect that candidates will have a commitment to the demands of graduate study, as well as at least one of the following:

 - A bachelor's degree in a specific art form.

-- A state arts endorsement in theatre, dance, visual arts, or music.
+- A state arts endorsement in theatre, dance, visual arts, film, or music.

 - A cognate education degree suitable to the study of arts teaching.